Ks89/My-MEAN-website-client/README.md

 Attention!
 This project is still an alpha, so it's not production ready.
 Please be careful.
 If you are interested, star this project on GitHub.
-**All features that I'm developing will be merged into master as soon as possible**.
-Please be patient.

 Testing:
 - front-end unit: work in progress